mmmcode/iri/README.md

 # Scripts
 **Scraping_Script.R**
-- Scraping the official English-speaking website of Ali Khamenei using 'RSelenium' und 'Docker'.
+- Code used for scraping the official English-speaking website of Ali Khamenei with 'RSelenium' und 'Docker'.

 **Dictionaries_Script.R**
-- Contains dictionaries specifically created for analyzing anti-Semitic content on Khamenei's website.
+- Dictionaries specifically created for analyzing anti-Semitic content on Khamenei's website.
+-

 **Analyzing_Script.R**
-- Analyzing the texts using predefinied problem-specific dictionaries.
+- Code for analyzing the texts with predefinied problem-specific dictionaries.
-- Dictionary-function can also be used for other analyzes.

 **Visualizing_Script.R**
-- Visualizing the results of the analysis (prevalence over decades/year, quotes).
+- Code for visualizing the results of the dictionary-analysis (prevalence over decades/year, quotes).

 # Data
 **Khamenei_Complete.CSV**